peterchettiar/DEBootcamp2025/Module-2-Dimensional_Data_Modelling/README.md

 3. `ARRAY`
 - Holds multiple values of the same data type
 - Ordinal - refers to something that has a position or order in sequence
+- Arrays are suitable for ordered datasets, and they can contain structs or maps as elements
 - E.g. sample data with list of strings for each user's recent purchases : `ARRAY<STRING>` - this is where `UNNEST` is required to flatten the data :
 ```json
 [